 Who do I contact if I need to make changes or updates to my personal or insurance information?

-Please contact the Patient Accounts Customer Service Department with any changes or corrections to your personal (i.e. address, phone number, name) or to your insurance information (primary or secondary).
+Please contact the Patient Accounts Customer Service Department with any changes or corrections to your personal or to insurance information.
 Please use the Contact Us form and follow the directions to submit your request.
 If you prefer to contact Patient Accounts Customer Service directly, call (337) 289-7287 between 8:00 a.m. and 4:30 p.m. regarding a hospital bill question.

 Who is responsible for billing my insurance company?

-Lafayette General Medical Center is responsible for submitting bills to your insurance company and will do everything possible to expedite your claim once you have assigned benefits to us.
-You should remember that your policy is a contract between you and your insurance company, therefore, you have the final responsibility for payment of your bill.
+Lafayette General Health is responsible for submitting bills to your insurance company and will do everything possible to expedite a claim once you have assigned benefits to us.
+Remember that your policy is a contract between you and your insurance company, therefore you have the final responsibility for payment of your bill.